The Review of Arts, Literature, Philosophy and the Humanities |

 "Giants, said Edmund Burke, represent tyranny, cruelty, injustice,

+and every thing horrid and abominable.
 How far we have travelled, says Cohen,

 when the present day monster is a jolly green corporate emblem, assuring the consumers

-that a certain brand of frozen vegetables is fresh and enticing.
+that a certain brand of frozen vegetables is fresh and enticing."

 Photographs from Airborne by Lois Greenfield,